General University Reference Utility

 When a trip is postponed or cancelled, the original priced itinerary sent by the travel source should be retained.
 In addition, it is recommended that the employee notify the travel source of the unused ticket so that it can be placed in the traveler’s profile for later use (if that service is offered).

 Note: Most airline tickets are valid for reissue by the same-ticketed traveler provided the trip is cancelled prior to the date and time of departure.
 Otherwise, the ticket has no value for future travel.
 Rules for reissue vary from airline to airline and fare to fare.
 Travelers need to understand the rules related to the particular booked airfare.
 In some situations, especially where travel is tentative, the traveler is advised to consider the rules regarding reissuance as a cost of the travel.
-Travel Services can be consulted as needed.
+Travelers should consult with whatever travel source booked their trip to understand any unique rules that apply to their particular transaction.

 The charge to the University general funds budget from the initial transaction will stand when a ticket is not used.
 If the charge is to a restricted account, special terms and conditions may apply, and should be discussed with the Financial Officer or Research Administrator to determine allowability.